The Hidden Costs of Cutting Leadership Development: Why Pausing Or Postponing Leadership Programs Is A Dangerous & False Economy

 - Change leadership capacity

-The question should never be whether to invest in or cut leadership development but how to invest most effectively to drive maximal ROI.
+The question should never be whether to invest in or cut leadership development, but how to invest most effectively to drive maximal ROI.
 By taking a strategic approach, aligning development with business goals, and creating sustainable programs, organizations can build the leadership capacity they need to thrive in an uncertain future.

 If leaders have felt cared for and invested in by the business—and then suddenly experience a loss of leadership development support and in-the-flow of work leadership training—they can rapidly lose faith, trust, and a sense of reciprocity.
+The most essential of assets—discretionary effort and energy, which are crucial for innovation and adaptive success—can tank.

-Very quickly, the most essential of assets—discretionary effort and energy, which are crucial for innovation and adaptive success—can tank.
-Mature leaders who respect themselves will only go the extra mile when they feel cared for, supported, and invested in as talent.
+Mature and talented leaders will only go the extra mile when they feel cared for, supported, and invested in as talent.

 - The Hidden Costs of Cutting Leadership Development: Why Pausing Or Postponing Leadership Programs Is A Dangerous & False Economy